aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Three can keep a secret, if you get rid of two.
+> 🥠 That wasn’t chicken.

 ### Let's play! 🎮